emqx/neuron-docs/en_US/configuration/south-devices/south-devices.md

 Click the new device node to enter the group list management interface, and click **Create** to create the group.

 * Name: Fill in the name of the Group, such as group-1.
-* Interval: Set the the frequency of collection and reporting of this group of tags, in milliseconds, 100 means that the whole group of points is collected every 100 ms, and the value of the whole group of points is reported once.
+* Interval: Set the frequency of collection and reporting of this group of tags, in milliseconds, 100 means that the whole group of points is collected every 100 ms and the value of the whole group of points is reported once.

 :::tip
 Interval is a time interval that is used to collect data from equipment and report the data to MQTT.
 The minimum setting can be 100ms, but when there are a lot of collected data, if the data monitoring interface reports an error that the point value is invalid, the value of the interval can be appropriately increased.